web-platform-tests/rfcs/rfcs/websockets_http3.md

 The main risks are the extra opt-in daemon, the adapter between asynchronous HTTP/3 streams and pywebsocket3's synchronous handler API, and keeping static-resource behavior aligned with `wptserve`.

-The Web Networking and Ecosystem Infra owners should maintain the integration point and server behavior.
+The WPT project should maintain the integration point and server behavior.
+Chromium's Web Networking and Ecosystem Infra teams are available to help with implementation and ongoing support.